anthonyavalera/CertMaster-Labs-for-Security-Exam-SY0-701-/README.md

 6. The PC10 system should immediately experience a stop error (often called the BSOD (Blue Screen of Death)).
 The system will perform a partial memory dump (for potential analysis - which will not be done in this lab) and then reboot.

     - You have verified that the Windows corrective control to protect the execution environment from misbehaving applications is active.
 While you might not prefer in-memory data to be lost, the stability of the Windows execution environment is protected by immediately ceasing all execution.
 You can be assured that the offending application will not be running once the system reboots.
 This native Windows protective feature is why you should save early and often when creating new content or media.

-What are the dual purposes of corrective controls?
-(Select two)

-Record evidence of user and event activities
-Return the system to a normal and generally secure condition Address an unwanted or less secure state or event Provide guidance on proper user behavior

 7. Connect to the PC10 virtual machine and send Ctrl+Alt+Delete, select OK, then complete the sign-in process as Jaime using Pa$$w0rd as the password.

     - Besides the preventive, detective, directive, and corrective control types covered in this lab's exercises.
 There are other types of controls, such as deterrent and compensation.
 A deterrent control persuades perpetrators to go elsewhere - such as a warning sign or an acceptable use policy (AUP).
 A compensation control is used to compensate for a failed control - such as a backup to compensate for a preventive control failing to stop the deletion of a file.

 Next, you will create your own corrective control to simulate the correction functions of the SigVerif utility.